craigkost/stop-motion/README.md

 # Stop Motion
-A simple website for creating stop motion animations.
+A simple website for creating stop motion animations from webcam photos.

 Visit <https://stop-motion.craigkost.com> to try it out.